MuhammdImran/Windows-PE-Adversarial-Attacks/README.md

 The malware Windows PE files are collected from VirusShare (https://virusshare.com/about).

+The malware_categories_percentage.doc File contains information about malware categories and the number of files in each category.
+Figure Windows_PE_malware_types_percentage.png is a Pie chart showing the percentage of each malware category.

 The goodware Windows PE files are collected from (https://practicalsecurityanalytics.com/pe-malware-machine-learning-dataset/).

 **Note: The extension has been removed from all the files in the samples directory to prevent accidental execution.**